We Will Rock You (video): Commentaries

 Director Saul Swimmer recorded a commentary for the original laserdisc release of the concert.
 In it, he describes the process by which he and the band went about organising and recording the concerts which eventually became this film.
 He is complimentary of the band and spoke positively about the experience.
 Specifically, he talked about the lengths he went to convince the band to make the film at the end of their then-current tour.
-Swimmer said the deciding moment came when he took Freddie Mercury to the Smithsonian in Washington, D.C. and showed him the three-storey IMAX screen, and told him to imagine himself five stories tall.
+Swimmer said the deciding moment came when he took Freddie Mercury to the Smithsonian in Washington, D.C., and showed him the three-storey IMAX screen, and told him to imagine himself five stories tall.
 Having convinced Mercury, the rest of the band followed suit.

 When Queen eventually acquired the rights to the film, Brian May and Roger Taylor recorded a new commentary track, on which they discuss their feelings about the original process of making the concert film.
 May describes Swimmer's behaviour in trying to get the band to agree to the project in very negative terms.
 He says the director effectively hounded them and that when they relented, he was not easy to work with during the actual two nights of filming.
 Unlike Swimmer's earlier commentary track, which paints a generous picture of the relationship between himself and the band, May and Taylor's commentary track indicates very directly that this was not the case.
-In particular, May was irked by Swimmer's camera direction and raised this point every time he wasn't in shot during a guitar solo.
+In particular, May was irked by Swimmer's camera direction and raised this point every time he was not in shot during a guitar solo.